madame-r/madame-r/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=016e7a&width=435&lines=%F0%9F%91%8B+Bonjour+tout+le+monde)](https://git.io/typing-svg)

-With a background in cultural anthropology and business management, I’m now building my career as a Software Developer, back-end oriented with a focus on APIs and data workflows.
+With a background in cultural anthropology and business management, I’m now building my career as a Back-end Developer with a focus on APIs and data workflows.
 I'm currently working on personal projects to strengthen my skills and support this career transition.

 ---